 Are you humble?

 I think I’m very humbled to a fault.
-I think for a long time, I never realized the things that I had achieved.
-So people were looking at me like, oh my God, Camille is so big.
+I think I never realized what I had achieved for a long time.
+So people were looking at me like, Oh my God, Camille is so big.

-For me, I was like when you’re a visionary, you’re always onto the next thing.
+I was like, When you’re a visionary, you’re always onto the next thing.
 You’re never really dwelling so much on, oh, I did this thing.
-I’ve learned from time to time, just to be easy and tell people, yeah, I did that.
+I’ve learned from time to time to just be easy and tell people I did that.
 Then I go back to work.

 Photos: Camille